 Risk of progression in spondylolytic patients is low.
 [4-5%]

-An increased risk of progression has been noted in female gender, presentation at a young age, severe slip at time of presentation, nonisthmic type, increased lumboscaral kyphosis and high degree of bony dysplasia.
+An increased risk of progression has been noted in the female gender, presentation at a young age, severe slip at the time of presentation, nonisthmic type, increased lumbosacral kyphosis and a high degree of bony dysplasia.

-Degenerative spondylolistheis was first described by Rosenberg in 1975.
+Degenerative spondylolisthesis was first described by Rosenberg in 1975.
 The most commonly affected level is L4-L5 followed by L3-L4.
 It may occur at two levels or even three levels simultaneously.

-It has also been reported in cervical spine.
+It has also been reported in the cervical spine.